 Try a fun and frugal knitting technique: Magic Ball Yarn

+It doesn’t have to!
 As it turns out, there is a method to the madness of making a Magic Ball.
-I’ve combed through articles online (and even dipped my toe into the Internet Wayback Machine) in order to find tips and tutorials for Magic Ball knitting.
+I’ve combed through articles to find tips and tutorials for Magic Ball knitting.
 Read on!

 Making a Magic Ball

 Obviously, in order to try Magic Ball knitting, you have to make a Magic Ball first.
-Fortunately, I’ve uncovered two articles that offer a tutorial and tips for creating a Magic Ball.
+Fortunately, I’ve uncovered a few articles that offer tutorials and tips for creating a Magic Ball.

-The Magic Ball Tutorial: This article is also quite detailed (and also had to be retrieved via Wayback).
+The Magic Ball Tutorial: This article is also quite detailed.
 Although it doesn’t provide step-by-step instructions like the first article, it does offer joining tips that are really helpful.
 Since joining is a significant part of Magic Ball creation, you’ll find this quite useful.

 What to Make with Your Magic Ball